binod1023/Twitter_Dog_Rate_Analysis/README.md

 # Twitter Dog Rate Analysis
- This is the analysis project that I completed for Udacity Data Analyst Course.
+ This data analysis project is completed as a part of Udacity Data Analyst Course.

  The goal of this project is to analyze tweets posted for twitter account WeRateDogs.

  ## Tools Used
  Pandas, Numpy, Request libray, Excel